-I advise Amherst students as they explore their career options and try out different opportunities.
-In addition to working with students who don't yet know what direction to take, I specialize in advising students interested in law, government, and nonprofit careers.
+I advise Amherst students and alumni who are preparing for law school or interested in exploring the legal field through internships and jobs.
 My passion for advising was born from my experience as a peer advisor at the University of Puget Sound, another liberal arts college and my alma mater.
 After a brief foray into healthcare policy consulting (putting my political science degree to use!), I earned my M.Ed. in Student Development Administration from Seattle University and returned to advising students.
 Before coming to Amherst, I advised students on academic and career pathways, and coordinated new student orientation.

 I am a West Coaster: I grew up in Portland, Oregon, and pursued my higher education in Washington State.
 As a result, I’m always happy to chat about the amazing Pacific Northwest and the accuracy of Portlandia.
 Beyond work, I enjoy creative hobbies like knitting and painting.
 I also have a love of stories that I indulge by reading, going to the theater, and watching Netflix.